ACA30/CCC2020/README.md

 # CCC2020
-A compilation of my code from the 2020 CCC context.
+A compilation of my code from the 2020 CCC Junior Contest.